-To simplify the analysis of locomotion kinematics in lattices, we exploit dimensionality reduction techniques.
+To simplify the analysis of locomotion kinematics in lattices, we exploited dimensionality reduction techniques.
 Prior work applied principal component analysis to study undulating systems, such as nematodes and snakes, and illustrated that the majority of body postures can be described by linear combinations of sine-like shape-basis functions, despite the inherently high dimensionality of postural data~\cite{rieser2019geometric,chong2022coordinating}.
-By considering the first two dominant shape basis functions (Fig. S2), we assume that the essence of the body-curvature profile $\kappa$ at time $t$ and location $s$ ($s=0$ denotes head and $s=1$ denotes tail) can be approximated by:
+By considering the first two dominant principle components (Fig. 2A-iii, vii, xi), we assumed that the body curvature profile $\kappa$ at time $t$ and location $s$ ($s=0$ denotes head and $s=1$ denotes tail) can be approximated by:

-where $\xi$ is the spatial frequency of body undulation obtained from direct fitting. $w_1(t)$ and $w_2(t)$ are the reduced shape variables describing the instantaneous shape of the locomotor at time $t$.
-Thus, the locomotion may be visualized as a path through a two-dimensional ``shape space" defined by $w_1$ and $w_2$ (details are provided in Materials and Methods).
+where $\xi$ is the spatial frequency of body undulation obtained from direct fitting and $\phi$ is the emergent phase. $w_1(t)$ and $w_2(t)$ are the reduced shape variables describing the instantaneous shape of the locomotor at time $t$.
+Thus, by projecting curvatures onto the shape-basis functions $\beta_{1,2}(s)$ (Fig. 2A-iii, vii, xi), the locomotion may be visualized as a path (the trajectory formed by $w_1(t)$ and $w_2(t)$) through a two-dimensional ``shape space" defined by $w_1$ and $w_2$ (Fig. 2A-iv, viii, xii, details are provided in Materials and Methods).